Updated June 7, 2023

 The memorial is located at the World Trade Center site, which has been turned into a park.
 You can get there by taking the free PATH train from New Jersey or Brooklyn to Newark Liberty Airport and then transferring to the station closest to Ground Zero.

-From there, it is just a short walk down Broadway, along with millions of other visitors each year.
+From there, it is just a short walk down Broadway and millions of other visitors each year.